CarrotCodes/streamdeck-obs/README.md

 # OBS Plugin Template

 This is a port of Elgato's Stream Deck plugin to OBS' newest plugin template.
 It isn't endorsed by Elgato.
-I did it to make an Apple Silicon build of the plugin, for personal use.
+I did it to make an Apple Silicon build of the plugin, for OBS 28 (which also uses Qt 6).

 Almost all of the source code is linked via the `streamdeck-obs-plugin2` submodule.
 The plugin entry point changed a little, so there's a copy of the original `module.cpp` with some tweaks, called `plugin-main.cpp`.